hairus0223/pokedex/README.md

 ## Setup Instructions

-To set up the Pokedox project on your local machine, follow these steps:
+To set up the Pokedex project on your local machine, follow these steps:

 1. **Clone the repository:**